ToastKamiya/toastcut/README.md

    npm run build
 # License
 This program is licensed under the GPL v3.0 general public use license.
 See LICENSE.txt for more details.

+**FFmpeg Licensing Notice**

+This application bundles FFmpeg, which is licensed under the [LGPL/GPL](https://ffmpeg.org/legal.html) license.
+FFmpeg is copyright © the FFmpeg developers.

+See the [FFmpeg license](https://ffmpeg.org/legal.html) for details.